facebook/react/docs/docs/tutorial.md

 When a user submits a comment, we will need to refresh the list of comments to include the new one.
 It makes sense to do all of this logic in `CommentBox` since `CommentBox` owns the state that represents the list of comments.

-We need to pass data from the child component to its parent.
-We do this by passing a `callback` in props from parent to child:
+We need to pass data from the child component back up to its parent.
+We do this in our parent's `render` method by passing a new callback (`handleCommentSubmit`) into the child, binding it to the child's `onCommentSubmit` event.
+Whenever the event is triggered, the callback will be invoked:

 ```javascript{15-17,30}
 // tutorial17.js